 - Baked or prepared foods purchased from a bakery, caterer, or supplier which has been approved for the purposes of this Policy.

 - All food-allergen-children should only eat lunches and snacks that have been prepared for them at the Centre, or were provided by the parent as a substitute for foods on the menu.
+When the parent is sending food that is made from home please bring food in a sealed container with your child’s name, and ingredients that are in the food.

 - There should be no sharing of food, food containers, and utensils.